MartinKristof/bem-validator-devtools-extension/README.md

 - `pretty` - Runs prettyfying of code.
 - `pretty:check` - Run code check with prettier.
 - `generate-icons` - Generate React component from SVGs.
+- `web-ext:build` - Build zip file with extension to install on browser.